How to talk careers with your child

 - Jobs database - look up specific jobs to see what secondary subjects are useful

-- Choosing school subjects - tips and advice to help young people with subject choices
+- Choosing school subjects - tips to help young people with subject choices

 When your child has friends over

 Starting a career conversation with your child and their friends can take a lot of pressure out of the situation.
 You can start out by asking your child's friends about their ideas for the future.

 Possible questions you could ask your child's friends:

 - "What are your plans after you're done with school?"

 - "Have you guys done any work experience before?
 What did you think about it?
 Do you reckon it's a good way to see if you'd like a job?"